go-goyave/goyave.dev/src/guide/advanced/multi-services.md

 Shutdown hooks are functions executed when the server stops.
 This is especially useful when you want to stop other services when the server stops.

 ::: warning
 Bear in mind that shutdown hooks are blocking operations during the shutdown process and there is no timeout mechanism.
-It is your responsability that your code doesn't end up deadlocking.
+It is your responsibility that your code doesn't end up deadlocking.
 :::

 #### goyave.RegisterShutdownHook